ipdk-io/krnlmon/README.md

 ## Breaking changes

-Since there is a change in p4 program, where nexthop table has been moved to WCM block from SEM block (exact match).
-TDI provides seperate API's for each block.
-Since Ternary/WCM needs a MASK to be populated we need to use a newer API which can take mask as a parameter.
-Changes with a MACRO has been introduced in `switchapi/es2k/switch_pd_routing.c`, which defines ternary match MACRO enablement.
-If user wants to pick older p4 program, then user need to modify this MACRO value to 0 and re-build infrap4d to be compatible with older Exact match type for nexthop table.
+### 11 Oct 2023

-PR: https://github.com/ipdk-io/krnlmon/pull/59 introduces this breakage changes.
+- https://github.com/ipdk-io/krnlmon/pull/59: The NextHop table in the P4 program has been moved from the SEM block (exact match) to the WCM block (ternary block).
+The Kernel Monitor must use a different API to write the entry to the WCM block. krnlmon is no longer compatible with older versions of the P4 program.